Kimberly Gardner: Eric Greitens investigation and indictment

-Gardner's office secured a grand jury indictment of sitting Missouri Governor Eric Greitens in February 2018, for felony invasion of privacy.
+Kim Gardner's office secured a grand jury indictment of sitting Missouri Governor Eric Greitens in February 2018, for felony invasion of privacy.
 On April 20, 2018, Gardner's office announced a new charge of tampering with computer data against Greitens.
-The governor was swiftly released on his own recognizance.
-Then Missouri Attorney General Josh Hawley had opportunity to prosecute but declined to do so.
+Then Missouri Attorney General Josh Hawley had the opportunity to prosecute but declined to do so.
 In May 2018, the judge in the Greitens case ruled that the defense could call Gardner as a witness due to suspected criminal conduct by the prosecution.
 Following the judge's ruling, Gardner's office announced that they would be dismissing the invasion of privacy charge, citing that Gardner could not testify in a case her office was prosecuting.
-Following the Governor's announcement that he planned to resign, Gardner announced that all charges against Greitens would be dropped.
+Following Greitens' announcement that he planned to resign as Governor, Gardner announced that all charges against Greitens would be dropped.

-On May 15, 2018, Missouri Governor Eric Greitens' attorneys filed a police report with the St. Louis Metropolitan Police Department alleging perjury by William Don Tisaby, an ex-FBI agent and private investigator that Gardner hired to investigate Greitens.
+On May 15, 2018, Greitens' attorneys filed a police report with the St. Louis Metropolitan Police Department alleging perjury by William Don Tisaby, an ex-FBI agent and private investigator that Gardner hired to investigate Greitens.
 Defense attorneys also cited $100,000 in secret cash payments to witnesses, payments they stated were concealed from the defense team by Gardner, as well as numerous meetings between the Circuit Attorney and William Tisaby, and "a major witness in the case".
-In a statement regarding the police report, defense attorneys said, "By law, both the Circuit Attorney and William Tisaby were required to testify about what was said and done in those secret meetings.
+In a statement regarding the police report, defense attorneys said that, "By law, both the Circuit Attorney and William Tisaby were required to testify about what was said and done in those secret meetings.
 Both refused to do so."
 Tisaby asserted his Fifth Amendment rights against self-incrimination in response to over 50 questions.